-Originally known as Caere, Cerveteri was one of the city-states of the Etruscan League.
+Originally known as Caere, Cerveteri was one of the city states of the Etruscan League.
 The Necropoli della Banditaccia, declared a UNESCO World Heritage Site in 2004, is located 2 kilometers outside of the town.
-There is a bus which you can take from Piazza Aldo Moro that takes you to the Necropoli, but I highly recommend walking it.
-It is a safe walk, and for most of the distance, there is a designated walking area, protected by a fence, that runs alongside the road.
+There is a bus you can take from Piazza Aldo Moro that takes you to the Necropoli, but I highly recommend walking it.
+It is a safe walk, and for most of the distance, there is a designated walking area, protected by a fence that runs alongside the road.
 I chose to walk to the Necropoli!

-Via della Necropoli starts right at the bottom of the centro storico.
+Via della Necropoli starts right at the bottom of the Centro Storico.
 This road will lead you directly to the site.

 I ate dinner that night at Da Bibbo Osteria Rivisitata.
-If you are planning on dining here, and I recommend that you do, it’s best to make a reservation, especially if you want to dine outside.
-I had a reservation, that I’d made the day before, so I had no problem getting a table.
-But while I sat there, people kept coming in, and before you knew it, they were turning people away.
+If you are planning on dining here, and I recommend that you do, it is best to make a reservation, especially if you want to dine outside.
+I had a reservation I had made the day before, so I had no problem getting a table.
+But, while I sat there, people kept coming in, and before you knew it, they were turning people away.
 The food here was very good!
-I had sauteed clams and mussels, and then a spaghetti with gallinetta di mare (tiny clams) which was delicious!
-The two plates, a bottle of local wine, water, coffee, dessert (tiramisu with a kinder torte inside), plus a grappa cost E 45.00.
+I had sauteed clams and mussels, and then, spaghetti with gallinetta di mare (tiny clams), which was delicious!
+The two plates, a bottle of local wine, water, coffee, dessert (tiramisu with a kinder torte inside), plus a grappa, cost €45.00.

 After dinner, I strolled back to the Palazzo and my lovely room, having had an exciting and educational day.

 Next up: More from Cerveteri, including the Museo Nazionale Cerite, and the first day of the festival honoring the town’s patron saint, San Michele Arcangelo.